 For anyone who owns a website and wants to gain organic traffic from Google Search, Google Search Console is a must-have tool.
 It not only gives you performance information but also gives you specific recommendations for how to enhance your site.
 This is reflected in a variety of Analytics Reports, including Mobile Usability, Core Web Vitals, Links Reports, and others.
 It allows you to submit a newer page on your site for indexing (so that it appears faster in Google’s search results) as well as a sitemap so that Google continues to read newer pages on your site on a regular basis.

-In this in-depth article, you will learn everything that Google Search Console offers you in 2022.
+In this in-depth article, you will learn everything that Google Search Console offers you.

 Table of Contents